-3.3 Limitations of CNNs and Transfer Learning in Waste Image Classification
+Limitations of CNNs and Transfer Learning in Waste Image Classification

 Because of their ability to extract local features through convolutional operations, Convolutional Neural Networks (CNNs) have been the basis for many advances in image classification problems.
 However, long-range dependencies, essential for comprehending the global structure of objects in images, are intrinsically complex for CNNs to capture.
-CNNs frequently perform poorly in the setting of image categorization, where the spatial properties and contextual relationships of objectes have a significant impact on classification accuracy.
+CNNs frequently perform poorly in the setting of image categorization, where the spatial properties and contextual relationships of object pieces have a significant impact on classification accuracy.
 The domain gap between domain-specific trash datasets and general-purpose datasets, such as ImageNet, further hampers the efficacy of conventional trans- fer learning approaches.
-Although transfer learning with pre-trained CNN models can give you a head start, the fine-grained and domain-specific transpectation, and partial occlusion require a more comprehensive image understanding than CNNs can offer.
-To delive the data scarcity, a model architecture must adapt to unsupervised pretraining, which retains both local detailed a bal dependencies [21].
+Although transfer learning with pre-trained CNN models can give you a head start, the fine-grained and domain-specific variances in waste materials cannot be well represented by the features learnt from natural picture datasets.
+Color, texture, deterioration, and partial occlusion require a more comprehensive image understanding than CNNs can offer.
+To deal with data scarcity, a model architecture must adapt to unsupervised pretraining, which retains both local details and global dependencies [21].

-3.4 Justification for Vision Transformer Autoencoder (ViT-AE)
+Justification for Vision Transformer Autoencoder (ViT-AE)

-We suggest a hybrid design that utilizes the Vision Transformer (ViT) within an autoer to overcome the above difficulties.
-By treating images as a series of patches, the ViT enables the deling of long-r ge relationships throughout the image using self-attention methods.
-Global context modeling is esse age image categorization, where visual features' spatial arrangement and interaction hold significant semantic mea The autoencoder framework further strengthens this method, which permits unsupervised pretraining on many unlabeled ash images.
-The encoder is motivated to learn compact and meaningful representations that reflect the inherent sta aire of drash objects by recreating the input image.
-A supervised classification head is then used to refine the sexations, enabling the model to adjust to particular classification tasks while preserving the rich, previously lea acteristics.
-Thus, the ViT-Autoencoder offers a single model that balances interpretability, data efficiency, a requirements.
+We suggest a hybrid design that utilizes the Vision Transformer (ViT) within an autoencoder framework to overcome the above difficulties.
+By treating images as a series of patches, the ViT enables the modeling of long-range relationships throughout the image using self-attention methods.
+Global context modeling is essential in garbage image categorization, where visual features' spatial arrangement and interaction hold significant semantic meaning.
+The autoencoder framework further strengthens this method, which permits unsupervised pretraining on many unlabeled trash images.
+The encoder is motivated to learn compact and meaningful representations that reflect the inherent structure of trash objects by recreating the input image.
+A supervised classification head is then used to refine these representations, enabling the model to adjust to particular classification tasks while preserving the rich, previously learned characteristics.
+Thus, the ViT-Autoencoder offers a single model that balances interpretability, data efficiency, and generalization requirements.

-3.5 Proposed Model
+Proposed Model

-The proposed ViT-Autoencoder architecture consist of three many apponents:
+The proposed ViT-Autoencoder architecture consists of three primary components:

-- ViT Encoder: Generates rich feature patch processing. - Decoder (Autoencoder Comment): Applies the encoded features from pretraining to reconstruct the input image. - Classification Head The encoder adjusted for supervised classification following pretraining.
+- ViT Encoder: Generates rich feature representations from the input image through self-attention image patch processing. - Decoder (Autoencoder Component): Applies the encoded features from pretraining to reconstruct the input image. - Classification Head: The encoder is adjusted for supervised classification following pretraining.